clivetong/Talks/NetConf2025/README.md

 ---

-### They adverised using the VS Code extension
+### They advertised using the VS Code extension

 ---

-### Dashboard initially advertised as development only.
+### Dashboard started as development only.
 Now we see it in production.
 What for the future?

 - Year One, the dashboard caught everyone's eye
 - People always have a "is it working dashboard"
 - ie did it deploy correctly.
-- For big appliaction telemetry need real APM tooling
+- For big application telemetry need real APM tooling
 - But for quick feedback it is great - "JIT debugging"
 - It isn't Honeycomb
 - It will stay optimised for local development